k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ## Tag a Version

-Studio helps you to tag a version properly by:
+Studio helps you to tag a version appropriately by:

 1. Proposing you the next version, according to current version and based on semantic versioning format.
 2. Alerting you when you have any local changes which are not pushed to GIT.